AI-Powered, ML-Driven – The New DevOps Trend!

 Now, the world is high on technology-driven systems that eased industry processes, from developing a product to releasing it to the market and further towards offering an unforgettable experience to end-users.

-DevOps is one technology solution most heard in today’s tech world, especially for enhanced collaboration among teams and offering faster execution with less failure & high recovery rate.
+DevOps is one technology solution most heard in today’s tech world, especially for enhanced collaboration among teams and offering faster execution with less failure and a high recovery rate.

 For the IT industry, DevOps appeared as a solution for advanced abilities such as continuous integration, continuous delivery and faster innovation rate, among others that can fasten the software process chain.
 That’s not an end!

-There are two today’s most-advanced technologies that every other technology or industry would want to scale-up their performance and productivity.
-While some of the leading market players are already running on them, there are many medium and small-sized still on run for them.
+There are two of today’s most advanced technologies that every other technology or industry wants to scale up their performance and productivity.
+While some of the leading market players are already running on them, there are many medium and small sizes still running for them.

 They are undoubtedly Artificial Intelligence (AI) and Machine Learning (ML)!

-It’s no surprise to say that any AI-powered, ML-capable system holds high regard in the today’s smart world!
+It’s no surprise that any AI-powered, ML-capable system holds high regard in today’s smart world!

 Applying static tools for deployments, provisioning, and Application Performance Management (APM) has already seen its full potential and is in fact, getting absorbed by the ever-growing industry demands.

 In this article, we will see how AI and ML integrations can power DevOps.
-In brief, AI and ML help DevOps by automating routine & repeatable tasks; offering enhanced efficiency and minimizing teams’ time spent on a process.
+In brief, AI and ML help DevOps by automating routine and repeatable tasks, offering enhanced efficiency and minimizing teams’ time spent on a process.
 Let’s look into more details!

 Applying Artificial Intelligence (AI) to DevOps

-Data revolution is one key aspect that is posing serious challenges to DevOps environment.
+Data revolution is one key aspect that is posing serious challenges to the DevOps environment.

-That’s where the Artificial Intelligence has its role in computing, analyzing and take an immediate decision that a human might take hours together to decide on.
+That’s where Artificial Intelligence has its role in computing, analyzing and making an immediate decision that a human might take hours together to decide on.

-With the evolution of DevOps, two different teams started collaborating on a single platform, which definitely needs effective tools that can reduce the occurrence of errors and revisits on a problem.
+With the evolution of DevOps, two different teams started collaborating on a single platform, which needs effective tools that can reduce the occurrence of errors and revisits a problem.

 AI can transform the DevOps environment in various ways such as: